midknight41/supervised-learning-example/README.md

 This is as example of how to solve a supervised learning problem using the ```supervised-learning``` npm module. node.js and npm are pre-requisites to run it.

+It aims to correctly identify whether a name is male or female.

 ## Install

 Clone this repo then: